zambari/ContextMenu.Unity3D/README.md

 # ContextMenu for Unity3D

 ContextMenu was designed as a universal solution providing easy way to script UI popup menu creation, in a trivial and robust manner.
-You define the type of control and methods to call (which are added in a typical Unity3D manner) while context menu handles creation, destruction and placement of your controls (which are uniform across the project - while code can be migrated across projects)
+Using it you only define the business logic of your context menu, without worrying aobut the presentation / UI Layer - you only declare the type of control to instantiate (with optional style hind) and attach event listener methods in a typical Unity3D manner.
+ContextMenu handles the rest (user input, UI item instantiation, and destruction).
+This lets you add functional business logic with to your 3D and 2D objects with only tiny, portable, dependency free snippets.

 ## IContextMenu